Winetricks/winetricks/README.md

 ```
 Note: /usr/local/bin must be in your $PATH for this to work.

-Winetricks can be kept updated by doing:
+Winetricks can be updated by doing:
 ```
 winetricks --self-update
 ```